Article Table Of Contents

 Median household income is the most digestible way to understand how rich a place really is.
 The unemployment rate tries to capture the prospects for more people to become rich.
 If more people are employed, the richer the future looks.

-We then averaged all the rankings for a place into a “Rich Score” with the place having the lowest overall Rich Score, Edgewood, crowned the “Richest City In Kentucky For 2019”.
+We then averaged all the rankings for a place into a "Rich Score" with the place having the lowest overall Rich Score, Edgewood, crowned the "Richest City In Kentucky For 2020".
+You can download the data here.